Real-time data visualization: Examples and best practices

 • Solid failure handling, so users always know what's going on.

-Best practices for real-time data visualization
+Best practices for real-time dashboards with time series data

 Creating a high-performing real-time dashboard isn't just a tech task.
 It's also about thoughtful design, clear communication, and continuous improvement.
 These best practices will help ensure your real-time analytics dashboard delivers great value.